joereynolds/SQHell.vim/README.md

 Inside an SQHDatabase you can press the following

-`dd` - Drop the database (don't worry there's a prompt) `e` - To see all the tables in that database.
-This will open an SQHTable buffer
+`dd` - Drop the database (don't worry there's a prompt).

+`e` - To see all the tables in that database.
+This will open an SQHTable buffer.

 ### SQHTable

 Inside an SQHDatabase you can press the following

-`dd` - Drop the table (don't worry there's a prompt) `e` - To see all the results for that table with a limit of `g:sqh_results_limit`.
+`dd` - Drop the table (don't worry there's a prompt).

+`e` - To see all the results for that table with a limit of `g:sqh_results_limit`.
       This will open an SQHResult buffer